chauhuuphat/AWS-Terraform-locals/README.md

 # AWS-Terraform-locals

-Terraform locals allow you to simpligy your Terraform configure that help you avoid repetition as well as hard-coding values
+Terraform locals allow you to simplify your Terraform configure that help you avoid repetition as well as hard-coding values

 ## AWS resource
 1. VPC called by module AWS